 This Limited Warranty is in lieu of any other warranties, expressed or implied.

 In the event of litigation, all controversies shall be submitted to the American Arbitration Association.
 Venue shall be the County of Orange, in the State of California.

 Please retain your receipt or obtain it from the original purchaser.
 Provenza Floors requires the purchase receipt in order to verify date of purchase to help resolve problems or potential claims.

 This Limited Warranty applies only to the original purchaser and the original installation site and is not transferable and with respect to the residential warranty, applies only to a resident homeowner.

 Claims under this Limited Warranty must be made in writing by the flooring retailer within 90 days of the basis of the claim being detected and fall within the warranty period to the following address:

-Note: This document supersedes all printed and electronic Installation, Care & Maintenance and Warranty Guidelines previously distributed for Provenza MaxCore LVP products.
+Note: This document supersedes all electronic Installation, Care & Maintenance and Warranty Guidelines previously distributed for Provenza MaxCore LVP products.
 Document revision date: 08/04/2017